 Federal loan servicers (Great Lakes, Fed Loans, Navient, NelNet, etc…) are the most misunderstood group in this article.
 THEY DO NOT WORK FOR YOU.
 They are not student loan planners!

 Their job is simple.
 They are contracted by the Federal government to collect payments.
 Nothing more, nothing less.

 They are not there to tell you which loan is best for you.
 How could they?
-They know nothing about you.
-They aren’t there to try and save you money…they simply collect and pass on to the government.
+They know nothing about you and aren’t there to try and save you money.
+Their job is to simply collect and pass on to the government.

 In fact, by law, they are required to tell you which plan gives you the lowest monthly payment.
 That is it.
 Most of those plans actually cost you a tremendous amount of money over time relative to the other options.